 William a 3rd grader had severe sensitivity problems and removed them constantly.
 His teacher gave him points towards the goodie box for not touching his glasses for 1 hour, then 2 hours, and by the end of the week he was wearing them all the time .

-Young children need help on the habit of wearing glasses.
+Young children need help on the habit of wearing filters.
 Keeping the case in the backpack at night so they make it to school.
 "Do you have your glasses?" becomes the parent mantra for the first few weeks.
 On your face or in the case.

-A small shelf near the bed to put the glasses at night.
+A small shelf near the bed to put the filters at night.
 A special place in the classroom.
 The child need to be in the habit of always putting them in the same place.